szabgab/perlmaven.com/sites/en/pages/qx.md

 ## Capture::Tiny

-The Capture::Tiny is an excellen alternative to the <b>qx</b> operator.
+The Capture::Tiny is an excellen alternative to the **qx** operator.
 See the example how to [capture STDOUT and STDERR of an external program](/capture-stdout-stderr-of-external-program).

 ## Comments